1. Jainism was founded by__________.

 Explanation: The path to liberation in Jainism.

-10. The five great vows (Mahavratas) of Jain monks include:
+10. The five great vows (Mahavratas) of Jain monks include__________.

 A) Ahimsa, Satya, Asteya, Brahmacharya, Aparigraha